chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E4 - Talon.md

 		- Raya assumes she recruited Vien, but it’s all planned by recruiter
 			- recruiter stationed VIen at the package for Raya
 			- means really knew it was Raya
+- the metalsmith
+	- the one who embedded Raya’s gem into the Whip-Sword
+	- Raya had trusted this person with the knowledge of the Gem
 - the spy
 	- also a replacement sailor, intended to replace Boun
 		- but since spy, Boun needs to step back in